smf-steve/parse_options/MUSING.md

 # Notes
+  * The notes that are removed are due to an old implementation on my MAC.
+    ```
      * define canonical  command line
        - option_spec "abc"    : "-abc" is not transformed to "-a -b -c"
        - option_spec "o:"     : "-oarg" is transformed to "-o arg"
        - option_spec "ao:"    : "-o -a" is transformed to "-o \? -a"
        - option_spec ":ao:"   : "-o -a" is transformed to "-o : -a"
        - option_spec "ao::"   : "-o -a" is transformed to "-o -a"  --dif from mac
        - long_spec   "hello:" : "--hello=value" --> --hello value
      * getopt is called once, and returns a string
      * getopts is call multiple times

      * need to think about output quoting to preserve input
      * possible updates
        - double colon

+     * This is DUE to an old implementation of on my MAC.
-  * If  the  first  character  is a '-', non-option parameters are outputted at the place where they are found; in normal operation, they are all collected at the end of output after a '--' parameter has been generated.
-Note that this '--' parameter is still generated, but it will always be the last parameter in this mode.
+       If  the  first  character  is a '-', non-option parameters are outputted at the place
+          where they are found; in normal operation, they are all collected at the end of output after a '--' parameter has been generated.
+Note
+          that this '--' parameter is still generated, but it will always be the last parameter in this mode.
        - getopt should be collecting the non-option to the end; but this does not happen
        - nor does the use of - or + at the beginning
        - THIS IS AS IS ON MY MAC
+    ```

   * -l, --longoptions longopts
               The long (multi-character) options to be recognized.
 More than one option name  may  be  specified  at